The Government of the Republic of Croatia has carried out a coup d’état because of the Croatian Forests Ltd.!

 Article 5 of the Law on the Government of the Republic of Croatia states:

-After the Government receives the confidence of the Croatian Parliament, the Prime Minister and
+After the Government receives the confidence of the Croatian Parliament, the Prime Minister and members of the Government take a solemn oath before the Croatian Parliament, which reads:

 “I solemnly swear that I will perform the duties of a member of the Government conscientiously and

-honorably, respect the Constitution, laws, and the legal order, and strive for the overall progress of
+honorably, respect the Constitution, laws, and the legal order, and strive for the overall progress of the Republic of Croatia.”

 On October 4, 2023, the Green Squad submitted a complaint to the Constitutional Court of the